 This vibrant Thermomix Pea and Mint Soup takes less than thirty minutes to make and is a great way to use up any spare frozen pea packets lying around in the back of the freezer!

 This super healthy plant-based soup is bursting with flavour and goodness.
 It tastes fresh and light and would be perfect as a starter or main meal with some freshly baked soft bread rolls.

 I love how easy it is to make Soups in the Thermomix.
 There’s less washing up, and you can set and forget whilst getting on with other chores (or sitting on the couch watching tv).

 This rich and creamy soup contains just seven ingredients – frozen peas, potato, spring onions, garlic, mint, olive oil and vegetable stock.

 For this recipe, I’ve used Massel vegetable stock cubes dissolved in hot water as I love the taste and convenience.
-If using the Thermomix vegetable stock concentrate, 1 tablespoon equates to 1 store-bought stock cube.
-If using cold stock from a carton such as Campbells, just increase the cooking time by a few minutes.
+If using the Thermomix vegetable stock concentrate, one tablespoon equates to 1 store-bought stock cube.
+If using cold stock from a carton such as Campbells, increase the cooking time by a few minutes.